saint11/DeadWeight/source/blacksalt.md

 Barbarians have the **berserker** special trait which allows them to keep fighting while ignoring fatigue or wounds.

 #### Equipment
-Bag, Battle Axe (STR 4+2B), loincloth, war paint, medical supplies x 2, 1d6 coins.
+Battle Axe (STR 4+2B), loincloth, war paint, medical supplies x 2, 1d6 coins.

 #### Manoeuvers {.block}
 - **Roar**: (PRE, 1 action) All enemies [nearby]{.tip}.
 The barbarian must perform a **presence** test for each target.
 Causes a [stun token]{.tip}.
 Can only be performed once per battle.
 Only works on enemies with the **living** tag.